neurogears/neuroinformatics-2024/README.md

 # neuroinformatics-2024
-Materials for a visual reactive programming course at SWC
+Support materials for the Visual Reactive Programming course